7 Country Music Artists Who Proudly Served In the Military

 2. Craig Morgan

 Craig Morgan served in active duty in the U.S. Army for nine-and-a-half years, and remained in the reserves another six-and-a-half.
 Morgan served in Desert Storm and also as an assault instructor in South Korea, before deciding to focus on music.
-Morgan details his time in the military, for the first time ever, in his memoir, God, Family, Country, out now.
+In 2023, Morgan reenlisted, this time as a warrant officer.

 3. Jamey Johnson